Are you unsure of the differences between an air purifier and a humidifier? Hey – it’s totally ok! A long time ago so was I!

 - High Efficiency Particulate Air (HEPA) filter

-HEPA filters are made of very dense fiber-like material.
+HEPA filters are made of very dense fiber-like material packed tightly and held inside a rigid frame.
 They’re designed to be very efficient and they can capture incredibly small particulates in the air down to 0.3 microns in size (A micron is 1/1,000,000 of a meter!).
 They’re excellent for allergy relief and other air quality issues but don’t really affect odors.